 Other isolated farmhouses (les Mas) can be found outside the villages, along with old quarries, aqueducts, abbeys and ruined castles, revealing thousands of years of human occupation.

 While driving or hiking in the Alpilles, you will most certainly see many remarkable panoramic views.
 Two worth mentioning are the panoramas from a summit near Les Baux-de-Provence and from La Caume.

 A little road to the left leads you to the summit.
 There, an orientation board will help you locate and identify the region’s landmarks: the Camargue, the city of Arles, the Crau plain, the Luberon, Mount Ventoux, the Cévennes and the Rhône Valley.

-The view stretches over the Alpilles range, the Crau plain, the Camargue and, to the north, the Rhône valley, the Durance valley and the Mount Ventoux.
+The view stretches over the Alpilles range, the Crau plain, the Camargue and, to the north, the Rhône valley, the Durance valley and Mount Ventoux.

-From 1st July to 9th September, access to the woods of the Alpilles is forbidden in order to reduce the risk of bushfires.
+From 1st July to 9th September, access to the woods of the Alpilles is forbidden to reduce the risk of bushfires.
 The same conditions apply at any time of the year when the Mistral wind is blowing at over 40km/h.

 Situated 15 km from Arles and 25 km from Avignon, the small village of Les Baux-de-Provence and the ruins of its medieval castle are the stars of the Alpilles.
 Set atop a rocky spur, it displays panoramic views over the Crau plain, the Camargue and the city of Arles.

 Listed as one of the most beautiful villages of France, Les Baux-de-Provence attracts 1.5 million tourists a year, while it has a permanent population of only 400!